What is an abnormal head posture?

 Are there any treatments for abnormal head postures?

 Yes.
 Abnormal head postures can usually be improved.
 Surgical procedures are available for treatment of head postures related to strabismus, nystagmus and ptosis.
-Glasses for refractive errors and patching therapy for an eye with weaker vision (amblyopia) are other treatment alternatives.
+Glasses for refractive errors and patching therapy for an eye with weaker vision (amblyopia) are other potential treatment.

 Physical therapy often helps congenital torticollis from tight neck muscles.